dsci/seatbelt/README.md

 ### Defining API classes and API meta-methods

-Defining classes that acts like API classes is a very simple step.
+Defining classes that act like API classes is a very simple step.
 Define a plain Ruby class and include the

 ```ruby